-The current meta-analysis, organized on the basis of the PRISMA statement, was performed by searching the relevant articles published in
+The current meta-analysis, organized based on the PRISMA statement, was performed by searching the relevant articles published in

 PubMed, Cochrane Library, Web of Science, and Scopus.
 Original articles published in English from inception until April 1, s2023, were retrieved in this study (10).
-The combination of keywords used in the search was based on Mesh, as well as the keywords listed in related articles, including "Mobile," "Prenatal period," "Radiofrequency exposure," "Cell phone," "electromagnetic field," "Cellular "Migraine," "Child."
+The combination of keywords used in the search was based on Mesh, as well as the keywords listed in related articles, including "Mobile," "Prenatal period," "Radiofrequency exposure," "Cell phone." field," phone," "electromagnetic "Cellular "Migraine," "Child."
 We also hand-searched the gray literature and reference lists of identified papers.
-We also sent an email request to ask about missing data and the availability of the full-text.
+We also sent an email request to ask about missing data and full-text availability.

-Inclusion criteria: Original studies, the available full text of articles, studies investigating childhood migraine due to exposure to RF, electromagnetic field radiation during pregnancy, and after birth.
+Inclusion criteria: The original studies and those investigating childhood migraine due to RF electromagnetic field radiation exposure during pregnancy and after birth were included.